withastro/contribute.docs.astro.build/src/content/docs/guides/hacktoberfest.md

 ### Astro Docs

-The [`withastro/docs` repository](https://github.com/withastro/docs) contains the complete source code and content for the [Astro documentation](https://docs.astro.build/) website in all the available languages.
+[`withastro/docs`](https://github.com/withastro/docs) contains the complete source code and content for the [Astro documentation](https://docs.astro.build/) website in all the available languages.

 Here are some of the main ways you can contribute to it: